gaufqwi/naqttool/README.md

 ## Template Format

 The template format is very simplistic.
 The parser splits the page into subject sections based on the bullets.
 Within each section, the paragraph is split into sentences.
-Broadly speaking, each sentence might potentially be the source of a flashcard, but that is by no means mandatory.
+Broadly speaking, each sentence is potentially the source of a flashcard, but that is by no means mandatory.

 By way of an example, the command

-`naqttool.sh fetch western-european-rivers -y --cat Rivers --tag geography,europe,naq`
+`naqttool.sh fetch western-european-rivers -y --cat Rivers --tag geography,europe,naqt`

 produces a template `western-european-rivers.txt` that begins like this: